twrchtrwyth/twrchtrwyth.github.io/_posts/2022-02-25-thailand-entry-requirements.md

 ### SHA Extra Plus

 What a bloody mess this is!

+In order to comply with requirements, the first night of our stay will need to be in a designated *SHA Extra Plus* hotel---that is, one that meets certain standards set by Thailand's *Safety and Health Administration* regarding rates of staff vaccination, and which has a contract with a hospital partner who provide testing services and treatment if required.

 There seems to be no standardised use of the correct logo or term.
+The SHA have a logo which includes the word "Extra" on their homepage.
 The *SHA Extra Plus* filter on the SHA's own website returns hotels with a logo stating `Plus+`, despite the *SHA Plus* filter returning a bunch of hotels with the exact same logo!
 Only a single hotel has actually included the word "Extra" in the logo.
 What a bizarre way to go about things.